Withdrawal, Transfer, Cancellation and Refund 2022

 - All withdrawal applications on compassionate grounds should be made at the earliest possible time.
 After receipt of the application, Academic Registry may seek evidence from the Programme Head/Head of College as to whether compassionate withdrawal/refund is reasonable in the circumstances.

 - All withdrawal applications on compassionate grounds will be forwarded by the College to Academic Registry.
-Academic Registry will record the application in the SMS and forward it to the Deputy Chief Executive Learner Journey or in their absence Te Kaihāpai who have authority to decide on the outcome of a withdrawal application on compassionate grounds and the refund for any individual learner.
+Academic Registry will record the application in the SMS and forward to the Deputy Chief Executive Learner Journey or in their absence Te Kaihāpai who have authority to decide on the outcome of a withdrawal application on compassionate grounds and the refund for any individual learner.

 24.1 Programme Head/Head of College does not have the delegation to make a decision regarding withdrawal applications on compassionate grounds.